What is the FHIR Standard - and How to Easily Make Data Available

 And now, with the advent of the Fast Healthcare Interoperability Resources (FHIR) standard, developed on top of HL7, healthcare data interoperability is easier to implement.
 For example, Apple’s iPhone Health App accesses FHIR-compliant medical records.

-At the heart of FHIR is simplification without sacrificing information integrity.
+The FHIR Standard was created to simplify HL7 without sacrificing information integrity.
 This is accomplished by creating an information exchange centered on the information itself, rather than on documents.
 Even today, much of our health information is exchanged at the static document level – fax, email, and attachments in electronic health records.

 By sharing information at the data (not document) level, patients won’t have to enter the same data over and over again for each Provider they visit, and Providers, including physicians, will have patient data precisely when they need it within existing workflows.